 The David Cameron Taylor Memorial Summer Travel and Enrichment Program, established by J. Edward Taylor ’42, M.D., offers male undergraduates the opportunity to travel to consult scholarly materials or undertake unusual and enriching intellectual experiences.

 Each May, Newcomb-Tulane College recognizes students who, by achieving academic excellence, embody the highest goals of the institution.
-Prizes are awarded by the appropriate departmental and college committees and are presented at a special ceremony held commencement weekend.
+Prizes are awarded by the appropriate departmental and college committees and are presented at a special Senior Awards Ceremony held during commencement weekend.
 Click here for a listing of prizes and awards by department.
 Click here for the departmental form for declaring award recipients.
-Click here to learn about the Peery Society.
+Click here to learn about the Peery Society and the William Wallace Peery Medal for Academic Excellence.

 Tulane University, New Orleans, LA 70118 504-865-5000 firstname.lastname@example.org